 Anchorage – the largest city in Alaska by a wide margin – is illustrative of the burdensome regulatory practices that have slowed business rollouts.

 Accounting for 41% of Alaska’s total population, Anchorage is home to just 14 operational recreational marijuana businesses, accounting for 22% of all operational cannabis businesses in the state.

-Fairbanks – the second-largest city in the state – also has 14 operational recreational marijuana businesses, even though it accounts for just 4% of Alaska’s population.
+The city of Fairbanks – which is part of the Fairbanks North Star Borough, a larger municipal unit with a population of approximately 100,000 – also has 14 operational recreational marijuana businesses, though it accounts for only 13% of Alaska’s population.

 More businesses in Anchorage, 18 in total, have been granted a state license but have yet to begin serving customers as they continue to navigate around issues such as parking and zoning before being allowed to open.

-The regulatory body in charge of issuing licenses to recreational cannabis businesses – the Alcohol & Marijuana Control Office (AMCO) – is continuing to work through the large backlog of applications, but the staff is stretched thin, as they’re also responsible for providing liquor licenses.
+The Alcohol & Marijuana Control Office is continuing to work through the large backlog of applications, but the staff is stretched thin, as they’re also responsible for providing liquor licenses.